hexalang/Hexa/docs/reference.md

 - [ ] Full Review
 - [ ] Final Draft
 - [ ] Release to hexalang.github.io (with navigation)

+# Goals

+Hexa syntax is designed to follow those standards:

+- [ ] Declarative -> Code flows in a straightforward and unambiguous way
+- [ ] Easy to read and write -> Both by humans and tools
+- [ ] Performant -> Features do not come at a noticeable runtime cost
+- [ ] Safe -> Behavior is well defined and sound by default
+- [ ] Scalable -> Code is easy to maintain with a growing team and project complexity
+- [ ] Minimalistic -> As little syntax and as few special forms as possible
+- [ ] Target-agnostic -> Syntax and core semantics stay identical across all targets
+- [ ] Fast to compile -> High parsing speed is key to a smooth development experience

 # Syntax